White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Q: White or yellow gold for wedding ring?
 A: If willing to rhodium plate every 1-3 years - white.
 If want "buy and forget" - yellow or rose.

-Q: Which gold is more valuable - white or yellow?
-A: On global market, value is equal.
-When selling, dealers pay same for any color.
+Q: Which is more valuable - white or yellow?
+A: On the global market, value is equal.
+When selling, dealers pay the same for any color.

 Q: What's more valuable - white or yellow gold?
-A: Value is determined only by karat (pure gold amount), not color.
-14K = 58.5% gold, regardless of color.
+A: Value is determined only by karat (pure metal amount), not color.
+14K = 58.5% regardless of color.

 Q: Which gold is more valuable - white or yellow?
 A: Equally valuable.
 Price difference when buying is markup for alloy metals (palladium) and labor.

-Q: What's more valued - white or yellow gold?
+Q: What's more valued - white or yellow?
 A: In jewelry, what's fashionable is valued.
 Currently (2024), white and yellow are roughly equal in popularity.
 For investment - equally poor.

 Q: Ring from white gold or yellow - which is more practical?
 A: Yellow is more practical: No rhodium needed, color never changes, cheaper maintenance.
 White is more elegant (many people's opinion) but requires care.